 FAQs

 Experiential learning distinguishes Selah from many other programs.
 We want children to actively engage in food preparation, great children’s literature, indoor and outdoor play, and in knowing God.
 We are interested in unhurried, deep learning as opposed to artificial academic outcomes.
 We value relationships and social-emotional learning.
+We foster good habits of learning and good manners.
 We take research about play and discovery-based learning seriously.

 Also, we are the first school in the valley to offer as part of its week Catechesis of the Good Shepherd, an internationally known Montessori way of helping children connect to God by using sensory materials to do spiritual and practical-life work.